 According to Culture Amp, only 34% of HR practitioners feel that they are able to switch off from work to make time for rest.
 Data from Human Resource Executive’s annual “What’s Keeping HR Up at Night” survey also revealed that 86% of HR practitioners said that their stress has increased in the last year alone.

-When you’ve chosen a profession in Human Resources, you tend to put people first before yourself.
+When you’ve chosen a profession in Human Resources, you tend to put people first before yourself which in turn gives you less time to practice self-care.
 One of the lessons the pandemic has taught us is that we have to put the “human” back into human resources, and it starts with HR realizing they are human too.

 As the popular saying goes, in an emergency you are always instructed to first put on your own mask and then help anyone else you’re with.
 The same goes for work—in the midst of everything, HR needs to put their mask first.
 We are able to do our job properly and take care of the employees if we take care of ourselves first.

 One of the challenges in our line of work is that most of the time, we may not have a designated point of contact to go to for support.
-Here are a few tips on how we can practice self-care, and take care of our mental health and well-being.
+Here are a few self-care tips on how we can take care of our mental health and well-being.